BACHELOR OF SCIENCE IN AERONAUTICS

 Graduates of the bachelor’s program have several direct pathways to airline cadet programs through the University’s partnerships.

 In our aeronautics degree program, students learn flight fundamentals of aerodynamics, flight safety, aircraft performance, aviation weather, aviation management, and much more.
 With up to 4 days a week of actual flying, students will gain enough aviation training to earn six certificates and ratings upon graduation, including private pilot, instrument rated pilot, certified flight instructor, certified flight instructor instrument and commercial pilot-single and multi-engine.

 Graduates of our Bachelor of Science in Aeronautics Degree program can benefit from a 500 flight-hour reduction when seeking their FAA-mandated airline transport pilot (ATP) certification.
 While candidates typically need 1,500 flight hours and must be at least 23 years old to be eligible for their ATP, CAU bachelor's degree graduates can qualify for for a restricted ATP with only 1,000 flight hours and at the age of 21.
 Learn more about ATP requirements and how CAU graduates qualify for a R-ATP.

 These benefits put CAU graduates in the pipeline for jobs much quicker than other candidates, including positions as first officers at regional airlines.

 Fly in the First Term

-Professional pilot students can receive flight instruction during their first term of school.
+Aviation students receive flight instruction during their first term.

 FAA Part 141 Approval